ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The first phase of ACME is for the client to register with the ACME server.
 The client generates an asymmetric key pair and associates this key pair with a set of contact information by signing the contact information.
-The server acknowledges the registration by replying with a registration object echoing the client's input.
+The server acknowledges the registration by replying with a account object echoing the client's input.

 ~~~~~~~~~~